SocialFinanceDigitalLabs/d2i-patch/python/README.md

 ## Configuration

-Each view has a controller associated with it.
+controller associated with it.
 The controller is responsible for updating the model with the current state of the application.
 Then making a decision as to whether to render the view or redirect to another view.

 To keep configuration to a minimum, components can be 'smart' and manage their own state.
 For example, a text input component can manage its own value.
 This means that the controller does not need to update the model with the current value of the input component.
 This is a trade off between configuration and flexibility.
 Of course, the controller can override any changes made by the component.